tschmits/chromium-xvfb-js-java8/README.md

 # chromium-xvfb-js-java8
+Based on https://github.com/mark-adams/docker-chromium-xvfb.
 Javascript testing inside a Docker image with headless Google Chrome, node and Java8 (for Selenium).
 This container has been created for CI e2e testing purposes.

 ## Vue-CLI e2e testing
 In this container you can run your vue-cli e2e testing.